koyeb/example-remix-tailwind-application/Koyeb-Review.md

 ### List of items route

 Now that we know how routing works in Remix, let’s define the routes for our application.
-Our Remix app already come with one of the routes we’ll be needing that is, `routes/index.jsx` which will serve as the homepage of our application and render a list of items.
+Our Remix app already come with one of the routes we’ll be needing that is, `routes/index.jsx` which will serve as the homepage of our application and render a list of items, in our application's case: Hacker News top stories.

 Open the `app/routes/index.jsx` file and update as below: